Welcome to the West Essex Band Boosters (WEBB) organization!

 It is important for every member of the band to be present during all competitions.
 The band functions as a unit and if one person is out of the formation, it will negatively affect the show.
 As parents, it is hard for us to send our child to an outside, strenuous activity when they are not well, but if they are not seriously ill they should still be able to perform without any untoward effects.
 There have been many instances of students dragging themselves out on the field, performing and then leaving immediately to return home with their parents.
 Of course, as a parent, it is your call, but just know this is not uncharted territory.
 Also, our children are all invested in one another and the show, and most kids find the stamina to rise above not feeling well, at least for a short time.

 Whom to Contact?

 Any questions you have in connection with your child’s marching band experience can be directed to any of our Executive Board, or any other Booster parent.
 Everyone is happy to share advice and encourage you to embrace and enjoy the program, and lend support, if necessary.
-If you have any issues or problems, however, you should pose your questions directly to Mr. Fabrizio.
-It is not the role of the Booster Board or Booster organization to act as a liaison in such matters.
+If you have any issues or problems, however, you should pose your questions directly to Mr. Griffin.
+It is not the role of the West Essex Band Booster Board or Booster organization to act as a liaison in such matters.